microsoft/onnxscript/docs/intermediate_representation/tensors.md

 ### ir.ExternalTensor

 Tensor data stored externally in the disk are typically large and will take up memory when loaded.
-The :class:`ir.ExternalTensor` class uses memory mapping to avoid loading the tensor into memory.
+The {py:class}`ir.ExternalTensor <onnxscript.ir.ExternalTensor>` class uses memory mapping to avoid loading the tensor into memory.
 You are able to use the tensor as a normal NumPy array with minimal memory usage.

-Refer to :func:`ir.serde.deserialize_tensor` to find an example on converting a :class:`onnx.TensorProto` to a :class:`ir.ExternalTensor`.
+Refer to {py:func}`ir.serde.deserialize_tensor <onnxscript.ir.serde.deserialize_tensor>` to find an example on converting an `onnx.TensorProto` to an {py:class}`ir.ExternalTensor <onnxscript.ir.ExternalTensor>`.

 ### ir.Tensor

-:class:`ir.Tensor` is a wrapper around NumPy array compatible array objects like ``np.ndarray`` and ``torch.Tensor``.
-It is best for creating in-memory tensors without converting it to a ``TensorProto`` to reduce the conversion overhead.
+{py:class}`ir.Tensor <onnxscript.ir.Tensor>` is a wrapper around NumPy array compatible array objects like {py:class}`np.ndarray` and {py:class}`torch.Tensor`.
+It is best for creating in-memory tensors without converting it to a `TensorProto` to reduce the conversion overhead.

 :::{tip}
-An array object is compatible if it defines the ``__array__`` method.
+An array object is compatible if it defines the `__array__` method.
 :::

 To create a tensor from an array, simply initialize it with an NumPy array